Internal Audit Services

 • Enterprise Risk Assessment & Data Gathering

-Our methodology began with a comprehensive Enterprise Risk Assessment, conducting interviews with key managers and reviewing strategic documents, prior audits, and financial data.
-This process identified inherent risks across all critical business units, including Lending, BSA/AML, IT, and Operations.
+The engagement began with a comprehensive Enterprise Risk Assessment — conducting interviews with key managers and reviewing strategic documents, prior audits, and financial data.
+This process identified inherent risks across critical business units including Lending, BSA/AML, IT, and Operations.

-We then analyzed the likelihood and impact of each identified risk, evaluating existing controls to calculate a residual risk score (High, Medium, Low).
-These scores directly informed the creation of a prioritized three-year Internal Audit Plan and corresponding budget.
-This draft plan was socialized with senior management for alignment before receiving formal approval from the institution's Audit Committee, embedding it into the governance structure.
-Finally, we executed the audits using tailored testing procedures for each risk category, consolidating findings, management's responses, and strategic recommendations into a comprehensive final report for both management and the Board.
+Each identified risk was analyzed for likelihood and impact, with existing controls evaluated to calculate residual risk scores (High, Medium, Low).
+These scores directly informed a prioritized three-year Internal Audit Plan and budget, socialized with senior management before receiving formal Audit Committee approval.
+Audits were executed using tailored testing procedures per risk category, consolidating findings, management responses, and strategic recommendations into comprehensive reports for management and the Board.

 Outcome